 As men and parents in this fast-changing world, we often find ourselves pitted against the odds.
-Issues of financial stress, marital problems, family relational difficulty or issues of split family drama are some ways we can find ourselves leading from behind.
-These are the moments we can either get blown out by the opposition, which leads to things like bankruptcy and divorce or we can regroup and come out fighting in the second half.
+Issues of financial stress, relationship problems, family relational difficulty, or issues of split family drama are some ways we can find ourselves leading from behind.
+These are the moments we can either get blown out by the opposition, which leads to things like bankruptcy and breaking our kids’ hearts, or we can regroup and come out fighting in the second half.
 We still might lose, but we are going to throw everything we have at it before that comes.
-One of the greatest coaches in sports history was Coach John Wooden of UCLA.
-His record of achievement is legendary.
-He said this regarding success: “It’s the little details that are vital.
-Little things make big things happen.”
+Here’s how.To live is to make mistakes, but to prosper is to have learned from them.

-Learn from the Past
+Learn from the past.

-Overcome with Effort
+Overcome with effort.

 The surest way to crushing defeat is a bad attitude.
-It’s okay to vent off some anger or to mope a little bit after disappointment, but we cannot allow those negative feelings to engulf us.
+It’s OK to vent off some anger or to mope a little bit after disappointment, but we cannot allow those negative feelings to engulf us.
 We all know those people.
 Some of us are those people.
 It’s a choice, not a fate.
-Break out of that trap and start fresh with an attitude of anything is possible if we just try.
+Break out of that trap and start fresh with the attitude that anything is possible if we just try.
 Losing is not the end of the world.
 Sometimes it’s just God’s method of molding us for later victory.
 My dad used to tell me when I would get down to go back to the basics: Wake up, put your pants on, make sure you eat, and go out and try again.

 Huddle Up Question

 Huddle up with your kids and ask, “What do you think it takes to win something?”